-NOTE: The purpose of this bill is to establish a fee for the expungement of certain criminal convictions upon proper petition.
+NOTE: The purpose of this bill is to expand offenses subject to expungement and establish a fee for the expungement of certain criminal convictions upon proper petition.

 Strike-throughs indicate language that would be stricken from a heading or the present law and underscoring indicates new language that would be added.